 For those of you new to our site’s content, in our game reviews, we review 5 aspects:

 - General/ plot: Here, we review the plot of the game.
-For games that do not have a plot, like Rocket League for example, we take into consideration the game’s premise and whether it is unique or not.
+For games that do not have a plot, they will receive a 7 by default if their premise is interesting.
+If not, they will receive a rating below that.

 - Graphics: Here we review the graphical presentation of each game.
 There are games that might not use high tech technology for graphics (like Stardew Valley) but with their hand drawn environments and characters could be a pleasant treat for the eye, so their score will be increased.

 - Sound Design: Soundtrack, sound effects and voice acting will be reviewed here.